yasufum/spp-tmp/docs/guides/setup/getting_started.rst

 Confirm DPDK is setup properly
 ------------------------------

-You had better to run DPDK sample application before SPP as checking DPDK is setup properly.
+You should run DPDK sample application ``l2fwd`` before SPP to confirm that DPDK is setup properly.

-Try ``l2fwd`` as an example.

 .. code-block:: console